/ School Information / Nurse-Medical

 Storage of Medication

 Medication will be stored in a locked drawer or cabinet.
 Medications requiring refrigeration will be refrigerated in a secure area.
 Long-term medication may be brought to school in doses for one month.
 The prescription should be attached to the medicine container.
-The school nurse will administer medication; however, if the school nurse is unavailable a substitute registered nurse, school administrator or his/her designee will administer the medication.
+The school nurse will administer medication; however, if the school nurse is unavailable a substitute registered nurse, school administrator, or his/her designee will administer the medication.
 The nurse will instruct her substitute on the procedure of administering and recording the medication.

 Recording of Medication

 Each dose of medication shall be documented on a specific and individual form.
 This form will be filed in the student’s individual health record.
-Documentation shall include date, time, dosage, route of administration, and signature or initials of the person administering the medication or supervising the student in self-administration.
-In the event a dosage is not administered as ordered, the reasons therefore shall be entered in the record on a specific form.
+Documentation shall include date, time, dosage, route of administration, and signature or initials of the person administering the medication, or supervising the student in self-administration.
+In the event a dosage is not administered as ordered, the reasons therefor shall be entered in the record on a specific form.
 Over-the-counter medication shall not be brought to school.
 The school will supply Tylenol, Ibuprofen, antacids, and cough drops as needed.
 Inhalers are a part of prescription medication and must not be kept in lockers, book bags, or on the student.
 The student has access to the nurse’s office within a sufficient amount of time to get and use an inhaler.
 If a student must carry an inhaler, a self-administration form must be completed by a physician and parent/guardian.

 At the end of the school year each building nurse will notify parents of the remaining amount of medication at school.
 Parents will have ten days to pick up the remaining medication otherwise the nurse will dispose of it.